 Today I’m going to examine two of the sweeteners that I recommend you use instead of sugar during your Candida treatment.
 Stevia and Xylitol are both found naturally (although the final product you use has been through some processing), and they both have tremendous advantages for those of us fighting a sweet tooth.

 Xylitol is a natural sugar alcohol that is found in raspberries, oats, mushrooms and lots of other common foods.
 However the xylitol you find in the store is usually derived from corn.
 I don’t usually recommend corn on the Candida diet, as it is almost all GMO.
 However in this case it is relatively easy to find Xylitol that is derived from non-GMO corn.
-Pure Xylitol by NOW Foods is a good example.
+Here is a good example.
 You can also find Xylitol derived from birch bark.

 Pros of Xylitol